Can You Cure Depression? Steps For Managing Depressive Symptoms

 Alternative counseling options

 If you've tried to address your depression on your own without success, many professional treatments are available.
-When experiencing depression, your symptoms can make it difficult to find the energy to make it to traditional, face-to-face therapy sessions.
-You may feel tempted to stay in bed all day.
+However, when experiencing depression, your symptoms can make it difficult to find the energy to make it to traditional, face-to-face therapy sessions.
 Through online counseling platforms like BetterHelp, you can receive mental healthcare from home or anywhere with an internet connection.

 For those living with depression, it can be difficult to find a therapist who works with you to accommodate your unique needs.
 Through an online platform, you can choose session times that work for you, including outside of standard business hours.
 In addition, you can choose between phone, video, or chat sessions with your therapist.

 Studies support the effectiveness of online therapy, as well.
-One study found that internet-based cognitive-behavioral therapy could be highly effective in treating conditions like depression, anxiety disorders, and post-traumatic stress disorder (PTSD).
+One study found that internet-based cognitive-behavioral therapy could be effective in treating mental health conditions like depression, anxiety disorders, bipolar disorder, and post-traumatic stress disorder (PTSD).
 It was also found to be more cost-effective than in-person therapy.

 Takeaway